danamlewis/research/_pages/about.md

 ---
-title: About The Research Team
+title: About The Opening Pathways Project
 author_profile: false
 layout: single
 permalink: /about